msprITU/Deep-Performance-Evaluation-Tool/README.md

 This code generate the following files.
 I've added descriptions of the files.

-predstrain.txt : This file contains the predictions made by YOLO for training images.
+* [predstrain.txt](YOLO/predstrain.txt) : This file contains the predictions made by YOLO for training images.

-predsval.txt : This file contains the predictions made by YOLO for validation images.
+* [predsval.txt](YOLO/predsVal.txt) : This file contains the predictions made by YOLO for validation images.

+The links are also given here, to set an example; can be found in the YOLO directory.

 ### Running Evaluation Tool For Obtaining YOLO Performance

 Before running evaluation tool, we need to make following arrangements.

-- Copy trainGT.txt file to trainlogs directory and change its name to gt.txt
+* Copy trainGT.txt file to trainlogs directory and change its name to gt.txt

-- Copy predstrain.txt file to trainlogs directory and change its name to preds.txt
+* Copy predstrain.txt file to trainlogs directory and change its name to preds.txt

-- Copy valGT.txt file to vallogs directory and change its name to gt.txt
+* Copy valGT.txt file to vallogs directory and change its name to gt.txt

-- Copy predsval.txt file to vallogs directory and change its name to preds.txt
+* Copy predsval.txt file to vallogs directory and change its name to preds.txt

 Switch to directory of Evaluate_Models.ipynb file and write terminal to jupyter lab.
 Run Evaluate_Models.ipynb to generate performance results.